e4jet/pirewall/README.md

 ## dnsmasq

 [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) dnsmasq is a versatile and efficient tool for managing DNS and DHCP services in small to medium-sized networks.
-The is an option service that is installed and ready to be configured.
+The is an optional service that is installed and ready to be configured.

 ## ddclient